rfdickerson/kitura-todolist/README.md

 # Kitura-TodoList

-An example using Kitura to develop a Todo-Backend
+*An example using Kitura to develop the backend for a todo list organizer*

 ## Installation